 Some people think cats are cool creatures who are happy to be left to their own devices all day long.
 Many think they are the ideal pet to leave home alone while they go out to work.

 Is this true of Maine Coons?
-Are they loners or do they prefer it when you’re around?
+Are they loners or do Maine Coons prefer a social way of life?

 Maine Coons are not aloof cats, far from it.
 They can be quite goofy and entertaining at times.
 They have gentle natures that make them perfect for families with babies and children.